 - They update

-Notice that the commit and update command only move changes between the working copy and the local repository, without affecting any other repository.
-By contrast, the push and pull commands move changes between the local repository and the central repository, without affecting your working copy.
+Note: The commit and update command only move changes between the working copy and the local repository, without affecting any other repository.
+However, the push and pull commands move changes between the local repository and the central repository, without affecting your working copy.

 As per creator of Git: